-Investments in associates and joint ventures are initially recognized at cost.
-The Group's interests in profit (loss) and other comprehensive income of associates are recognized as changes in investments in associates and joint ventures from when it gains significant influence until when it loses significant influence.
+Investments in associates are initially recognized at cost.
+The Group's interests in profit (loss) and other comprehensive income of associates are recognized as changes in investments in associates from when it gains significant influence until when it loses significant influence.